A computer as a home media center

 The ugly truth

-While the instructions for setting up a minimal home theatre are short, I was a little bit unlucky, as I had several issues with the hardware, which means it took me much more time than expected (multiple days), to settings up the system.
+While the instructions for setting up a minimal home theatre are short, I was a little bit unlucky, as I had several issues with the hardware, which means it took me much more time than expected (multiple days), to set up the system.

 Maybe using another operating system would have helped, but maybe not.